ethereum/aleth/doc/private_net_sync.rst

     Aleth -m on --config <file> -a <addr> --no-discovery --unsafe-transactions --listen <port>

 -m on                       Enable CPU mining
---config                    Path to chain configuration json file -a                          Set recipient of mining block reward --no-discovery              Disable the devp2p discovery protocol (it's unnecessary in a two-node network, we'll be adding a peer manually)
+--config                    Set chain configuration
+-a                          Set recipient of mining block reward --no-discovery              Disable devp2p discovery protocol (it's unnecessary in a two-node network, we'll be adding a peer manually)
---unsafe-transactions       Don't require approval before sending each transaction (unnecessary for testing purposes) --listen                    TCP port to listen on for incoming peer connections
+--unsafe-transactions       Don't require approval before sending each transaction (unnecessary for testing purposes) --listen                    Set TCP port to listen on for incoming peer connections

 **Example:**

 ::

-    aleth -m on --config %CODE%\config.json -a 00fd4aaf9713f5bb664c20a462acc4ebc363d1a6 --no-discovery --unsafe-transactions --listen 30303
+    aleth -m on --config config.json -a 00fd4aaf9713f5bb664c20a462acc4ebc363d1a6 --no-discovery --unsafe-transactions --listen 30303

-Make note of the node's URL (which starts with ``enode://``) since you'll need to supply it when launching the second node.
-The URL should be logged within the first few lines of log output.
+Make note of the node's URL (which starts with ``enode://``) since you'll need to supply it when starting the second node.
+The URL should be logged within the first few lines of console output.

 **Example:**